jdoleary/Spellmasons/docs/TasksCurrentPriority.md

   - Instructions for how to connect
   - List of community servers and server maintenance message should be hosted on website so I don't have to update the server browser app to change these
-  - Make Multiplayer video
-    - Hosting your own server locally
-    - Hosting a server on the web
-      - Digital Ocean (easy, but costs money)
-      - Hosting it yourself (free, but harder)
-      - Do you want to be a Community Server??
-    - link video on multiplayer page
 - **important** Cache targeting from spells before sending it in a SPELL network message to prevent desyncs in multiplayer